 How do you make a compensation claim for cauda equina?

-In order to make a compensation claim for cauda equina syndrome, all you need to do is to get in touch with a specialist firm such as Royds Withy King.
+In order to make a compensation claim for cauda equina syndrome, all you need to do is to get in touch with a specialist firm such as us.
 We will advise you as to the strength of your claim, and how it can be funded.
-We will then obtain all of your medical records, prepare witness statements, commission expert medical evidence, value your claim, and carry out all negotiations on your behalf.
+Following this, we will then obtain all of your medical records, prepare witness statements, commission expert medical evidence, value your claim, and carry out all negotiations on your behalf.

 It can seem daunting to start a claim for compensation against a doctor or other medical professional, but we genuinely will take care of everything on your behalf.

-How much compensation might I receive for a cauda equina claim?
+How much compensation might you receive for a cauda equina claim?

 Each case is different, but a typical settlement will be in excess of £100,000.
 Many settlements will be far in excess of this and may approach or exceed £1 million.
 This will compensate you for your pain, suffering, and “loss of amenity” (the loss of ability to do things which you have previously enjoyed) as well as for any direct financial losses which you have suffered.